 Fostering independence and a connection to the community for residents is a focus at NorthPointe.
 CILA home residents are offered a range of experiences from cultural outings, attending park district activities, and church services to visiting local health clubs.
 Residents are also taught a variety of daily living skills by sharing daily housekeeping responsibilities including gardening and household errands such as grocery shopping and banking.

-Thanks to his owners Steven Bourgeois and Ken Pacione, many smiles were shared during our first experience with our four-legged volunteer Doogie, a collie.
-Along with his owners, Doogie has been trained as a therapy pet.
+Thanks to his owners Steven Bourgeois and Ken Pacione, many smiles were shared during our first experience with our four-legged volunteer, Doogie.
+Along with his owners, Doogie is trained as a therapy pet.
 Doogie demonstrates appropriate socialization and an ability to remain calm in tense situations.

 Positive interactions with animals have been known to increase mental and physical health, including lowering blood pressure, decreasing anxiety, and reducing loneliness and depression.
 We plan to offer this experience for residents who want to participate and do not have allergies, fears, or other concerns.
 And to assure a good experience for all involved, interactions will be structured and supervised.